 While some used cars are expensive to insure, some makes and models cost substantially less because of factors like mileage, cost to repair and safety features.
 We found that Subaru Forester, Honda CR-V and Jeep Patriot have the cheapest car insurance rates of all used vehicles.

-MoneyGeek found the following five makes and models have the cheapest used car insurance price for full coverage.
+MoneyGeek found the five models have the cheapest used car insurance price for full coverage.

 Top Five Used Cars With the Lowest Insurance Costs